How To Cook Chitlins To Avoid The Smell

 The risk of bacteria growth is high and not worth the risk of contaminating your guests for the convenience of serving a meal on time.

-Room temperature meat is a much more ideal choice.
-The reason being is the meat is more relaxed as the inside juices will be distributed evenly with the other ingredients inside the crockpot.
+Room-temperature meat is a much more ideal choice.
+The reason is the meat is more relaxed as the inside juices will be distributed evenly with the other ingredients inside the crockpot.

-Also, refrain from cooking all meals inside the crockpot at a high setting.
-It is okay to use, but you must continuously check the ingredients so as not over-cook them.
+Also, refrain from cooking all meals inside the crockpot in a high setting.
+It is okay to use, but you must continuously check the ingredients so as not to overcook them.
 If left unattended, your chitlins will dry out and be tough to chew.

 Finally, periodically check the condition of the crockpot’s lid itself.
 It may have warped over the years of usage.
 It might be the primary reason why you are losing heat during the cooking process.